socialatm/streams-addons/openstreetmap/README.md

 level on the map with *zoom*.
 1 will show the whole world and 18 is the highest zoom level available.
 This can vary between tile servers.

+## Usage

+To add an embedded map centered on a set of coordinates, use the following in your posts and any other content supporting BBcode:

+    [map=48.01234 9.4321]

+To embed a map based on the name of a location, enter the text between the [map][/map] tag:

+    [map]Sydney, Australia[/map]

 ## TODO

-* Find better way to handle location only items without coordinates
+* Find a better way to handle location only items without coordinates
   * Use Nominatim in "Set your location" window for suggestion and to get coordinates to use
 * Add OpenLayers (2-Clause BSD) or Leaflet (2-Clause BSD) for on-site displaying